winitzki/scall/tutorial/programming_dhall.md

 In this way, the Church encoding enables "fold-like" operations to be implemented without recursion.

 For an arbitrary Church-encoded data type `C`, the "fold" function is the identity function of type `C → C` with first two arguments flipped.
-In practice, it is easier to "inline" that identity function: that is, to use the data type `C` itself as the "fold"-like function.
+In practice, it is easier to inline that identity function: that is, to use the data type `C` itself as the "fold"-like function.

 Recursive data types such as lists and trees support certain useful operations such as `map`, `concat`, `filter`, `zip`, and `traverse`.
 In most FP languages, those operations are implemented via recursive code.